MileHacker Logo

 Geographical Context

-Ayvalık is a position within the Balıkesir Province of Turkey, gracing the northwestern Aegean coast.
+Ayvalık is a position within the Balıkesir Province from Turkey, gracing the northwestern Aegean coast.
 It lies approximately 140 kilometers (87 miles) north of Izmir and about 150 kilometers (93 miles) south of Çanakkale.
 The town directly faces the Greek island of Lesbos, across the narrow Ayvalık Strait, fostering a visual and historical connection with its island neighbor.

 Historical Roots